jodemaey/VDDG_ENSO_notebooks/README.md

 and detail the computations performed to obtain the results therein.

-These notebooks contains the model VDDG forced by the Jin-Timmermann for ENSO variability.
+These notebooks contains the model VDDG forced by the Jin-Timmermann model for ENSO variability.
 The VDDG model is obtained through [qgs](https://github.com/Climdyn/qgs) configured to run the coupled ocean-atmosphere [MAOOAM](https://github.com/Climdyn/MAOOAM) model.

 More details are available inside the notebooks: